bpires/handbook/js/index.md

 }
 ```

-A function can be run any times you want by invoking it, like this:
+A function can be run any time you want by invoking it, like this:

 ```js
 getData()